-- 1. Create a fact that ensures the generated models contain this initial structure.
-(Pay attention to the ) - 2.
+- 1. Each generated model should contain this initial structure.
+Create a fact to this end.
+Make sure that the initial structure is comprised of distinct objects, e.g. Controller0 and Controller1 are different objects. - 2.
 Show an example configuration. - 3.
 Prove that the allocation can not be realized without at least two MicroController.
 It can be checked for the scope 50 with the following scope: